NodeMixaholic/AsmVerbal/README.md

 Also, to indicate that you want a capital letter, use ^ before the letter.
 To not use caps, do not use ^.

 ### About line breaks.
 There is no line breaks.
+Just use a space.

 ### Sentence examples...